fieserWolF/ditheridoo/README.md

 ## Standalone executable

 Just download your bundle and enjoy.
+Keep in mind that only 64bit systems are supported as I could not find a 32bit system to generate the bundle.

+Note on Windows users: If some antivirus scanner puts MegaPixel into quanartine because it suspects a trojan or virus, simply put it out there again.
+It isn`t harmful, I used PyInstaller to bundle the standalone executable for you.
+Unfortunately, the PyInstaller bootloader triggers a false alarm on some systems.
+I even tried my best and re-compiled the PyInstaller bootloader so that this should not happen anymore.
+Keep your fingers crossed ;)

 ## Python3 script prerequisites

-As MegaPixel is written in Python3 it depends a little on which OS you are starting it.
-On Linux and Mac OS you might want to install needed modules first (see Prerequisites).
-On Windows you may want to use the contents of the ZIP file and start the .exe.

 At least this is needed to run the script directly: